1.17 Provisions and contingencies

 The sensitivity analyses below have been determined based on the exposure to interest rates at the end of the reporting period.
 For floating rate liabilities, the analysis is prepared assuming the amount of the liability outstanding at the end of the reporting period was outstanding for the whole period.
 A 50 basis point increase or decrease is used when reporting interest rate risk internally to key management personnel and represents management's assessment of the reasonably possible change in interest rates.

-If interest rate had been 50 basis points higher/lower and all other variables were held constant, the Company's 'Profit for the year ended March 31,2024 would not have any impact as there are no liabilities with floating rate as at March 31, 2024.
+If interest rate had been 50 basis points higher/lower and all other variables were held constant, the Company's 'Profit for the year ended March 31, 2025 would not have any significant impact as there are no liabilities with floating rate as at March 31, 2025.
 This is mainly attributable to the Company's exposure to interest rates on its variable rate borrowings.

 The Company does not have significant credit exposure to any single customer.
-Concentration of Credit Risk to single customer did not exceed 10% of receivables in FY 2023-24 except for four customers whose outstanding balance was '8601.62 Lakhs.
-(FY 2022-23 - '3632.16 Lakhs).
+Concentration of Credit Risk to single customer did not exceed 10% of receivables in FY 2024-254 except for three customers whose outstanding balance was Rs.8114.16 Lakhs.
+(FY 2023-24 - 8601.62 Lakhs).

 The following tables detail the company's remaining contractual maturity for its non-derivative financial liabilities with agreed repayment periods.
 The tables have been drawn up based on the undiscounted cash flows of financial liabilities based on the earliest date on which the Company can be required to pay.
 The tables include both interest and principal cash flows.
 To the extent that interest flows are floating rate, the undiscounted amount is derived from interest rate curves at the end of the reporting period.
 The contractual maturity is based on the earliest date on which the Company may be required to pay.